rectorphp/jack/README.md

 ### 1. Too many outdated dependencies?
 Let your CI tell you

-Postponing upgrades often results in large, risky jumps (e.g., updating every few years).
+Postponing upgrades often results in large, risky jumps (e.g., updating once a 3 years).
 Jack integrates with your CI pipeline to catch outdated dependencies early.

-Run the `breakpoint` command to check for outdated major packages:
+Run the `breakpoint` command to check for **outdated major packages**:

 ```bash
 vendor/bin/jack breakpoint